jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorials_template/tutorials_template.md

 Limit code listing length to no more than 100 lines.
-For a listing longer than 100 lines, divide it into smaller listings, or excerpt the most important lines, and consider offering the entire code listing as a download.
+For a listing longer than 100 lines, divide it into smaller listings, or Excerpt the most important lines, and consider offering the entire code listing as a download.

 ### Listing 1.
 Sample code listing at maximum width
 	|--------10--------20--------30--------40--------50--------60--------70--------80--------|